-Eastern Coyotes are monogamous when left alone to thrive in natural landscapes.
-Persecution disrupts family dynamics and creates voids in established territories, opening up the landscape for another coyote or two to move in.
+Eastern Coyotes are monogamous when left to thrive in natural landscapes.
+Lethal persecution disrupts family dynamics and creates a void in a once established territory, opening up the landscape for another coyote or two to utilize this empty habitat.

 Coyotes are diligent and devoted parents.
-The alpha male co-parents and provides food for his mate while she is nursing the pups in the den.
-It is critical to keep coyote packs stable and available to defend their family territory.
-This encourages and sustains healthy ecosystems essential not only for pup survival but also to minimize human and coyote encounters and conflicts.
+The coyote father co-parents and provides food for his mate while she is nursing the pups in the den.
+It is critical to keep coyote families stable to provide the appropriate nourishment and life skill teachings for young pups and to be present to defend their home range (territory).
+This encourages and sustains a healthy ecosystem essential not only for pup survival but also to minimize human and coyote encounters and conflicts.

-Progressive perspectives in terms of how to successfully meet the challenges of coexisting with wildlife are becoming the most popular approach to consider by many government agencies, policy makers and frontline response personnel.
+Progressive perspectives in terms of how to successfully meet the challenges of coexisting with wildlife are becoming the most popular approach to consider by many government agencies, policymakers, and frontline response personnel.
 Although this new paradigm shift can present several initial challenges for many municipalities that relied previously on lethal actions, there is an evolving mindset across Canada.
-Collaboration by municipalities partnered with consultation with Coyote Watch Canada by numerous cities, demonstrates a new era of compassionate communities willing to develop and implement an effective coyote coexistence plan.
+Collaboration by municipalities partnered with consultation with Coyote Watch Canada by numerous cities demonstrates a new era of compassionate communities willing to develop and implement an effective coyote (canid and other wildlife) coexistence plan.

-Coyote Watch Canada as collaborative wildlife consultants, has partnered with the City of Toronto, Whitby, Guelph, Cornwall, Burlington, Fort Erie, Hamilton, St. Catharines and currently oversees the the Living With Coyotes programme for the City of Niagara Falls.
-We have provided educational outreach and animal welfare support on an international level reaching a diverse audience with esteemed collegial impact.
+Coyote Watch Canada as a collaborative wildlife consultant, has partnered with countless municipalities such as the City of Toronto, Whitby, Guelph, Cornwall, Burlington, Fort Erie, Mississauga, St. Catharines, and currently oversees the Living With Coyotes program for the City of Niagara Falls.
+We provide educational outreach and animal welfare support on a local, provincial and international level reaching a diverse audience with esteemed collegial impact.